soundpress/RulesOfNYC/docs/c16/index.rst

 *§ 2-06 Interim Rent Guidelines.* ::

-(For time limitations on filing applications for rent overcharges, see 29 RCNY § 1-06.1 of the Loft Board rules).
+(For time limitations on filing applications for rent overcharges, see 29 RCNY § 1-06.1).

 (a) Coverage.